-TEA, as the pass-through entity1, is the grantee2 from the U.S. Department of Education (USDE) and TEA awards subgrants to non-federal entities3 such as local educational agencies (LEAs), including school districts, charter schools, and education service centers, and to a lesser degree institutions of higher education (IHEs), and nonprofit organizations (NPOs) who are the agency's subgrantees4.
+TEA, as the pass-through entity.1, is the grantee.2 from the U.S. Department of Education (USDE) and TEA awards subgrants to non-federal entities.3 such as local educational agencies (LEAs), including school districts, charter schools, and education service centers, and to a lesser degree institutions of higher education (IHEs), and nonprofit organizations (NPOs) who are the agency's subgrantees4.
 These guidelines apply to all subgrantees of TEA, regardless of whether referenced herein as subgrantee or grantee.
 For purposes of this document, TEA may use the terms grantee and subgrantee synonymously for its subrecipients.

-This part of the request for application (RFA), Program Guidelines, is to be used in conjunction with the General and Fiscal Guidelines and the schedule instructions.
+This part of the request for application (RFA), Program Guidelines, is to be used in conjunction with the General and Fiscal Guidelines and any application instructions.
 The Standard Application System (SAS) consists of all schedules (i.e., forms) to be completed in order for the applicant to be eligible for funding.
-The application to which these instructions refer must be submitted electronically through the eGrants system.
+The application to which these guidelines and instructions refer must be submitted electronically through the eGrants system.